aanassor1/Custom-Adaptive-Array/README.md

 ## Description

-We were tasked in the C++ module to create a custom adaptive array.
+This is a C++ program that creates a custom adaptive array.
 In other words, this is an array that is originally a fixed size as provided however, upon adding indices that are outside it's bounds, a linked list is created and linked to the array.
 This makes it "adaptive" and can be resized any time.

 A screenshot of how it would look is shown below.